 Geothermal New Zealand | A Complete Guide

-New Zealand’s South Island is mountains, rivers and lakes whereas the North Island is a geothermal wonderland of volcanoes, caves and beaches.
-Rotorua is the heart of geothermal New Zealand; head to Rotorua geothermal park to see the New Zealand geysers.
+New Zealand’s South Island is characterised by its mountains, rivers and lakes whereas the North Island is a geothermal wonderland of volcanoes, caves and beaches.
+Rotorua is the heart of geothermal New Zealand; head to Rotorua Geothermal Park to see the New Zealand geysers.
 You’ll know you’ve arrived when the smell of the sulfur-rich air hits you.
 We take you to explore this otherworldly area on our Sweet North tour.
 This guide to geothermal New Zealand will tell you about all of the must-see sites of Rotorua.

 Fun facts about geothermal New Zealand